-- It helps in acquiring new knowledge about teaching, learning, classroom management, transactional modalities, education administration etc. Good and Scates say, "Science's goal is to improve knowledge, while research's goal is to advance science. " Thus research is essential for the development of Intelligence and knowledge.
+- It helps in acquiring new knowledge about teaching, learning, classroom management, transactional modalities, education administration etc. Good and Scates say, "The task of science is to develop intelligence and the task of research is to develop science."
+Thus, the development of Intelligence and knowledge research is essential.
 Educational research uses the scientific method to study best practices in teaching. - Educational research is a means to attain educational objectives.
 Educational research is a purposeful activity or process.
 It is very necessary for attaining educational objectives.
 It accelerates the rate of social change.
-Research finds out new inventions or discoveries which help to speed up the social change. - Educational research helps the researcher to know about national and international developments in the field of Education.
+Research finds out new inventions or discoveries which help to speed up social change. - Educational research helps the researcher to know about national and international developments in the field of Education.
 It gives the researcher an idea about the latest developments in the field of education. - Research is a modification process: Research gives scientific insight to curriculum makers to introduce reforms in the area.
-It gives teachers an idea of how to improve the classroom situation.

-- It helps in administration: The Educational administration becomes effective by finding and implementing the solutions to many educational problems. - It is an unavoidable necessity for teachers: Action-Research solves many problems and difficulties coming in the way of teachers.
+It gives teachers an idea of how to improve the classroom situation. - It helps in administration: The Educational administration becomes effective by finding and implementing the solutions to many educational problems. - It is an unavoidable necessity for teachers: Action-Research solves many problems and difficulties coming in the way of teachers.
 Thus, it is essential for teachers.